absolunet/docs-node-ioc/src/docs/04_basics/01_configuration/en.md

 A `NaN` or `"NaN"` value results in `NaN`.

 A parsable number is parsed as floating number.
-An integer value, such as `1`, `"2"` or `"-1"`, and a floatgin value, such as `1.23`, `"4.56"` and `"-7.89"`, are treated as floating number and are parsed through `parseFloat()`.
+An integer value, such as `1`, `"2"` or `"-1"`, and a floating value, such as `1.23`, `"4.56"` and `"-7.89"`, are treated as floating number and are parsed through `parseFloat()`.
 Note that the decimal separator must be a point, not a comma.

 This service will be used by the `env` repository directly and by the `config` repository through the `config.grammar` service when accessing a value.